 Senate President Pro Tem David Long, R-Fort Wayne, has used the Rules Committee liberally this year to kill off bad legislation.

-He has assigned more than 20 bills there -- plus dozens of other empty vehicle bills -- from class basketball to guns on campus and the Lord's Prayer.
+He has assigned more than 20 bills there – plus dozens of other bills that will never get a hearing – on topics as varied as class basketball, guns on campus and the Lord’s Prayer.

-For instance, Senate Bill 230 -- which provides that any federal act, order, law, rule, regulation, or statute found by the general assembly to be inconsistent with the power granted to the federal government in the Constitution of the United States is void in Indiana.
+For instance, Senate Bill 230.
+This measure would provide that any federal act, order, law, rule, regulation, or statute found by the General Assembly to be inconsistent with the power granted to the federal government in the Constitution of the United States would be void in Indiana.

-Long said legislators promise to uphold the federal and state constitution and can't pass unconstitutional legislation like this.
-He noted the U.S. Supreme Court upheld the majority of the health care law.
+Long said legislators promise to uphold the federal and state constitutions and can’t pass unconstitutional legislation like this.
+He said the U.S. Supreme Court upheld the majority of the health care law.